Buying and Selling a Non-Standard Construction House

 Cob construction is one of the oldest building methods available.
 It includes a natural building material that consists of water, subsoil, lime and straw, and many similar materials.
 It is extremely hard-wearing but requires specialist knowledge to maintain.
 You can find cob properties in many areas of the UK, in particular across the South West and Devon.

 Can You Get a Mortgage on a Non-Standard Construction House?

 Some specialist mortgage lenders will offer non-standard construction mortgages.
 Non-standard properties are considered higher risk and more difficult to finance, thus requiring their own mortgage deal.

-However, due to these properties being high risk, many lenders will have their own criteria to follow and will only accept certain types of non-standard construction homes.
+However, due to these properties being seen as higher risk, many lenders will have their own criteria to follow and will only accept certain types of non-standard construction homes.

-It is possible to convert a non-standard property into one that is more mortgageable but it will likely take a lot of work and result in a lot of repair costs.
+It is possible to convert a non-standard property into one that is more mortgageable but it this can take a lot of work and result in a lot of repair costs.
 To do this, you would either have to modify the building until it’s able to be moved into the ‘standard properties’ category or somehow reduce the amount of structural risk.
-For example, some buyers will reinforce their steel framed house to ensure it’s safer.
+For example, some buyers will reinforce their steel-framed house to an approved standard to ensure it's safer.

 Non-Standard Construction Mortgages in Scotland